menacit/practical_cryptography_course/22-age_demo.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Jonathan Miske (CC BY-SA 2.0)" -->
 ## What is ["age"](https://age-encryption.org/)?
-- FOSS tool (and format) for symmetric and asymmetric file (d)encryption
+- FOSS tool (and format) for symmetric and asymmetric file encryption
 - Fast and modern!
 - Compatible with SSH keys
 - Support for [key storage on hardware token](https://github.com/str4d/age-plugin-yubikey)